During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 Finally, handle and use Depression glass with caution, as collectors use them mostly as decorative pieces and for gifts.

-GREEN DEPRESSION GLASS
+IS GREEN DEPRESSION GLASS SAFE TO USE?

 Green Depression glass is one of the most common types of glassware produced during the great depression era in the USA between the late 1920s and early 1940s.